BugtagsIO/BugtagsIO-JS/README.md

 # Bugtags Bug Reporter for HTML 5

-Bugtags is The Simplest and Most Efficient Tool for Mobile App Testing.
+Improve your app quality and reliability through In-App bug reporting and crash reporting.

-In-App Bug reporting, crash reporting and all context data will be automatically uploaded to the Bugtags Cloud.
-With all this data, Bug can be fixed efficiently.
+Report bugs directly from within your app, no longer need to switch to a bug reporting application.

 ## Installation

 1. Load the Bugtags JS SDK on your Web page, there are three options:

     Option 1.
-Load from the Bugtags CDN
+Load from Bugtags CDN

     ``` javascript
     <script src="https://static.bugtags.io/sdk/bugtags-1.0.3.js"></script>